-The key to successful home construction from the contractor’s perspective is “to get it in writing”.
-In other words know what the client wants, what materials they want to use and what time frame they have in mind or that you can realistically complete their job in.
-As each portion or phase of the envisioned job is complete have the client inspect and sign off on same, if there are changes or extras have them added in writing with all costs specified and agreed to.
-This will not only ensure that all services and materials are accounted for but also the time constraints if any are clear and unambiguous.
-If you take the time to clarify your agreement you hopefully will avoid future disagreements, after all it is easier and cheaper to avoid a mess than it is to clean one up as suggested by the Court in the recent decision of Greca v Ndreka Construction Ltd, 2018 CanLII 44844 (ON SCSM) which stated;
+The key to successful home construction is “to get it in writing”.
+In other words know what you want in terms of design, materials, and timing and have it reduced to writing if there are changes or extras have them added in writing with all costs specified and agreed to.
+This will not only ensure that you and your contractor are clear as to the nature and costs of your desired construction but the envisioned completion date.
+If you take the time to clarify your agreement you hopefully avoid future disagreements, after all, it is easier and cheaper to avoid a mess than it is to clean one up as suggested by the Court in the recent decision of Greca v Ndreka Construction Ltd, 2018 CanLII 44844 (ON SCSM) which stated;

-The Plaintiff’s and Defendants’ evidence on the terms of the contract were both equally credible and therefore in my opinion the Plaintiff has not been able to establish on the balance of probabilities his position as to the terms of the oral agreement.
-If the contract would have been in writing and signed by the parties then the terms of contract would likely have been more clearly established.
+The Plaintiff’s and Defendants’ evidence on the terms of the contract were both equally credible and therefore, in my opinion, the Plaintiff has not been able to establish on the balance of probabilities his position as to the terms of the oral agreement.
+If the contract would have been in writing and signed by the parties then the terms of the contract would likely have been more clearly established.

 Without establishing that the terms of the contract are as asserted by the Plaintiff the Plaintiff cannot establish on the balance of probabilities that any money is owed by the Defendants.

 However, if it is too late for the above advice, hope is not lost, contrary to the old saying of “a verbal contract is not worth the paper it is written on”, the Courts have and will enforce an oral agreement both for initial construction and in respect to extra’s or unforeseen changes and additions to a construction agreement.